Roger as a student at Castle Heights Military Academy

 ROGER BECOMES AN ON-SCREEN COWBOY...

-Peter Duel lived a troubled and depressed existence.
-When he committed suicide early in the morning of December 31, 1971, Davis was tapped to replace Duel in the role of Hannibal Heyes/Joshua Smith (he was quickly chosen over actor George Peppard.)
-Roger had just wrapped up a voice work project in Denver the morning Peter died, doing a marathon 48 radio spots, including 35 for the Ponderosa Steakhouse.
+Sadly, the show's co-star Peter Duel lived a troubled and depressed existence.
+When he committed suicide early in the morning of December 31, 1971, Davis was tapped to replace Duel in the role of Hannibal Heyes/Joshua Smith (being quickly chosen over actor George Peppard.)
+Roger had just wrapped up a voice work project in Denver the morning Peter died, doing a marathon 48 radio spots, including 35 for Ponderosa Steakhouses.
 Davis was en route to nearby Aspen for some skiing when he was detained at the airport by officials sent to locate him.
 He was hired for Duel's role by producer Roy Huggins over the phone, and returned immediately to California, where production on the show hastily resumed the day after Peter was buried!
 Davis had to recreate Duel's scenes for the "Biggest Game in the West" episode that Duel had already partially filmed.
 "They even gave me Pete's dressing room," Roger explains, "His clothes, his personal belongings, even his cigarettes were still in there."
 The first day of filming was well documented as tense and somber for the cast and crew, and none were in any mood to tape a lighthearted program.
 Films of Duel's performance in that episode were viewed over and over that day so Roger could duplicate Peter's actions...casting even more of a pall over the production.
 And Davis confirms an long-standing suspicion by "Alias" fans that an existing clip of Duel remained in the episode: "That's Pete...it's the back of Pete (as) he walks into a hotel."

-While expecting apprehension from the show's stars and writers, Davis was eventually welcomed into the fold, and the show ran another year, until January, 1973. ("Alias" was first up against NBC's popular "Flip Wilson Show" on Thursdays, then opposite the CBS powerhouse "All in the Family" on Saturdays during its last season, where it quickly faltered...Roger said, "Even my own parents watched 'All in the Family' first, then tuned in to the last hour of 'Smith and Jones!'")
+While expecting apprehension from the show's stars and writers, Davis was eventually welcomed into the fold, and the show ran another year, until January, 1973. ("Alias" was first up against NBC's popular "Flip Wilson Show" on Thursdays, then opposite the CBS powerhouse "All in the Family" on Saturdays during its last season, where it quickly faltered...Roger said, "Even my own parents watched 'All in the Family' first, then tuned in to the last half-hour of 'Smith and Jones!'")
 The BBC took an interest in the show upon its cancellation, and discussed plans with Universal Studios to bring Roger and co-star Ben Murphy to Spain to film new episodes...but it never came to pass.

 Davis's on-screen role on "Alias" was not without incident.
-On two occasions while filming episodes for the 1972-73 season, Roger suffered injuries: The first, when he took 19 stitches in his forehead when a light standard fell on him in July, 1972; and the following month, on August 15, when the cinch broke on the horse he was riding, causing Davis to fall to the ground and get trampled by the horse.
+On two occasions while filming episodes for the 1972-73 season, Roger suffered injuries: The first, when he took 19 stitches in his forehead when a lighting standard fell on him in July, 1972; and the following month, on August 15, when the cinch broke on the horse he was riding, causing Davis to fall to the ground and get trampled by the horse.